1 9 8 5 – 1 9 8 8 (USA)

 Called ‘Synergy’, it was a sophisticated computerised holographic device which Jerrica could use (with the aid of micro projectors in the star-shaped earrings she wore) to transform herself into Jem, a beautiful singer and the leader of The Holograms, a stunning all-female rock group.

-Other members of the group were Jerrica’s sensitive little sister Kimber on keyboards, the strong-willed Aja Leith on guitar, and Shana Elmsford on drums.
+Other members of the group were Jerrica’s sensitive but ambitious little sister Kimber on keyboards, the sassy and strong-willed Aja Leith on guitar, and softly-spoken Shana Elmsford on drums.
 Aja and Shana were adopted foster sisters of Jerrica and Kimber, having lived with the Benton family since they were young.

 Shana briefly left the group to pursue a career in fashion and was replaced by Carmen ‘Raya’ Alonso.
 When Shana returned to the band, she became the bassist.

 The Holograms had two rival bands – The Misfits and The Stingers.
-The Misfits were made up of cold-hearted rich girl Pizzazz (real name Phyllis Gabor), tough-acting Roxy (real name Roxanne Pelligrini), Jetta (real name Sheila Burns) and Stormer (real name Mary Phillips).
+The Misfits were made up of cold-hearted rich girl Pizzazz (real name Phyllis Gabor) on vocals, tough-acting Roxy (real name Roxanne Pelligrini) on drums, Jetta (real name Sheila Burns) on bass and Stormer (real name Mary Phillips), the songwriter and keytarist for the group.

 “We are The Misfits, Our songs are better and we’re gonna get her”.